-Placental mesenchymal dysplasia (PMD) is a rare, benign condition that is characterised by enlargement of the placenta with multiple bunch of grape-like vesicles that can resemble a molar pregnancy by ultrasound and gross pathologic examination.
+Placental mesenchymal dysplasia (PMD) is a rare, benign condition that is characterized by enlargement of the placenta with multiple bunches of grape-like vesicles that can resemble a molar pregnancy by ultrasound and gross pathologic examination.

 This is an often underdiagnosed and underreported case due to lack of awareness.
-It has been documented to be more in female fetuses with a F:M of ~3.5:1.
+It has been documented to be more in female fetuses with an F:M of ~3.5:1.

 Clinical presentation is diverse and non-specific